HarshalKudale/DBFlix/README.md

 ## FIrefox
 ->> Download signed extension from release(you can extract and check code for signed xpi) or sign the zip yourself on AMO.

+Note - These ads are from the source it self. any adblocker is able to filter them. preferred is Ublock Origin